justinknguyen/BeatBind/README.md

     ```
     %appdata%
     ```
-1. Your information is stored locally within the `.../AppData/Roaming/.spotify_global_hotkeys` folder.
+1. Your information is stored locally within the `.../AppData/Roaming/.beatbind` folder.
 It stores your configuration settings and the token information required to interact with Spotify's Web API.
+### What Information Is Stored?
+There are two files stored:
+- `config.json`, which contains your Client ID, Secret, Device ID, and your hotkey combinations.
+- `.cache`, which contains your token information to communicate with the Spotify app.